 Self-care is especially needed if you’re trying to survive a divorce with a chronic illness.
 This also means not skipping your needed medications or doctor’s appointments.
 Remember, you’ll need your body after this divorce is over, so don’t neglect it now.

 It can be so hard to ask for help, even without a chronic illness.
-But I just remind myself that all gifts, blessings, and help comes from the Lord.
+But I just remind myself that all gifts, blessings, and help come from the Lord.
 He does care!
 And He sends caring people to help.
-Furthermore, often times others feel just as blessed when helping someone in need that getting help.
+Furthermore, oftentimes others feel just as blessed when helping someone in need than getting help.
 When we don’t ask we could be denying someone who would be able to share their gifts and care for us.
 Not allowing others to help, is selfish.
 Be humble, ask, and take help when it’s offered.

 Create systems that assist you in life.